sardonicism-04/TheReposterminator/doc/commands.md

 When sending a command, the **subject** is the only important part of the content - that's where you put the command you're using.
 The body of the message is completely inconsequential - it can be whatever, it just needs to be something (so that Reddit lets you send the message).

+**Important note:** Make sure TheReposterminator does *not* have mod mail permissions before you send it a command, otherwise commands will not work!

 ## Available Commands

 `update`